Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

-Is Moholoholo Wildlife Rehabilitation Centre in South Africa worth a visit?
-Yes, or no?
+Is a visit to the Moholoholo Wildlife Rehabilitation Centre in South Africa, worthwhile or not?

 The majority of visitors say yes.
 A few, say definitely not.